ajschumacher/ajschumacher.github.io/20201206-thinking_cards/index.md

 <hr />
 <h3><a href="#43" name="43">43</a>.
 Eliminate possibilities</h3>
 <p>What can you rule out?
 What hasn't worked already?
 What's impossible?
 What has to be wrong?
-Whhy is that?
+Why is that?
 What are the constraints?
 What can you learn from what doesn't work?</p>
 </div>